Principal Investigator (PI): Chung-Lin Shie, University of Maryland, Baltimore County

 Objective: The objective of this project is to continually produce a uniform dataset of sea surface turbulent fluxes derived from remote sensing data and analysis that have been and continue to be useful for global energy and water flux research and applications.

 Method/Technique: Our approach is first to update the algorithm codes with bug fixes discovered and reported by users and developers of GSSTF2.
 The dataset will then be reprocessed and brought up-to-date using improved input datasets.
-The input datasets include a recently released National Centers for Environmental Protection (NCEP) sea surface temperature (SST) analysis, a uniform (across satellites) surface wind and microwave brightness temperature (TB) data set from the Special Sensor Microwave Imager (SSM/I) on board the Defense Meteorological Satellite Program (DMSP) satellites produced by the Wentz of Remote Sensing Systems.
-To gauge the improvement of the datasets over the previous version and provide error/confidence estimates, the surface fluxes will be compared with historical field experimental data and buoy observations.
+The input datasets include a recently released National Centers for Environmental Prediction (NCEP) sea surface temperature (SST) analysis, a uniform (across satellites) surface wind and microwave brightness temperature (TB) dataset from the Special Sensor Microwave Imager (SSM/I) aboard the Defense Meteorological Satellite Program (DMSP) satellites produced by Remote Sensing Systems.
+To gauge the improvement of the datasets over the previous version and provide error/confidence estimates, surface fluxes will be compared with historical field experimental data and buoy observations.
 Error estimates of the flux products will be included in the documentation.

 Distributed by NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC)